usaid-cs/yesterday-i-learned/life.md

 - Don't argue with someone who entered the argument with the mindset that their opinion is obviously right, or that your opinion is stupid.
 Anyone like that will not be listening to you.
 They are not worth your time.
 - [Welcome criticism.](https://mp.weixin.qq.com/s/3ocfXMjBajIvUKiSQDMbog) If you don't take criticism well, you can't improve at a rate above average.
 If a Chinese website laughs at Hong Kong people for speaking broken Mandarin, you welcome the criticism.
 You practice the **fuck** out of your Mandarin. 香港人，記住唔好衰俾人睇。You improve beyond their imagination, exceeding their proficiency in their own native (and sometimes, only) tongue.
 And then you _don't_ laugh at their broken English, because doing so will give them the idea to improve it.
 - [Arguing doesn't work.
 People just believe in whatever they believed in.](https://lifelessons.co/personal-development/howtogetsmarterpart5/) See also: lots of tips and tricks for arguing and learning in general.
+- Learn to take responsibility.
+For yourself, for your mistakes, and for others.
+"The difference between complaining about bad things, and committing to a concrete plan to overcome them is the difference between Beta and Alpha." - Copilot wanted me to credit The Art of War for some reason, but it's from a subreddit.

 ## Be thankful